Machine learning for option pricing: an empirical investigation of network architectures: Empirical results

 \subsubsection{Heston model}

 Figure \ref{fig:heston_highway_training_set} visualizes the performance of the highway networks for the Heston pricing problem.
-We observe again a similar behavior as in the Black--Scholes pricing problem; compare with Figure \ref{fig:bs_highway_training_set}.
+We observe again a similar behaviour as in the Black--Scholes pricing problem; compare with Figure \ref{fig:bs_highway_training_set}.
 Indeed, the highway and generalized highway networks perform comparably to the large MLP in terms of MSE, while requiring the training time of the small MLP.
 A major difference is the performance of the residual network, which reduced the MSE by $33\%$ compared to the MLP on the Black--Scholes problem; \textit{cf.} Table \ref{table:highway_performance_overview}.
-On the Heston pricing problem, we see no increases in performance.
+On the Heston pricing problem, we do not observe an increase in performance.
 A possible explanation for this could be that the Heston pricing problem might be too involved for the residual architecture to make an improvement.

-The highway and generalized highway networks do, in fact, improve the performance significantly compared to the MLP networks, with the generalized highway network performing almost as well as the largest MLP, while requiring only $31\%$ of the computational time.
+The highway and generalized highway networks do, in fact, significantly improve performance compared to the MLP networks, with the generalized highway network performing almost as well as the largest MLP, while requiring only $31\%$ of the computational time.
 Table \ref{table:highway_performance_overview_heston} lists the reductions that each highway variation contributes to the MSE.
 We notice that the improvement of the generalized highway network on the Heston problem is less significant than on the Black--Scholes problem, where the generalized highway network was the best performing network.
 In Section \ref{subsec:dgm_network_analysis} we compare the highway networks to their DGM counterpart on the Heston pricing problem, and consider equally sized networks in terms of parameters.